 - Call centres have a bad reputation with customers, making them the communication channel of last resort.

-- Keeping accurate records of customer calls relies on taking great notes, or keeping actual recordings to which you can refer back – building delays into your support provisions.
+- Keeping accurate records of customer calls relies on taking great notes, or keeping actual recordings to which you can refer back.
+This builds delays into your support provisions.

 - Customers hate automated telephone systems.

-With telephone support, the cost/benefit ratio is tilted heavily away from your business.
+With telephone support, the cost/benefit ratio tilts heavily away from your business.
 And customers hate your automated call centres anyway.

 Email is the second most popular customer communication channel with consumers wanting to contact brands.
 Sending a quick email makes perfect sense in a fire-and-forget situation, but does it really make sense for urgent requests?